 Graduate School of Quantitative Biosciences Munich (QBM)

 We are proud members of QBM, a graduate school funded by the German excellence initiative to promote quantitative biosciences.
 Students selected by QBM will get their own stipend, extra training from the graduate school, and conduct interdisciplinary research under the direction of two labs with complementary expertise.
-Check the QBM web site for application schedule and specific projects.
+Check the QBM website for application schedule and specific projects.

 IDP, Guided research, Bachelor, and Master theses